BladePoint/starlingEx/README.md

 An ApertureSprite is a container, much like its base Sprite class, with the additional functionality of allowing you to assign a color to it.
 The container itself does not display a color, but its IAperture children will automatically have their colors multiplied by the parent color, unless their apertureLock property is set to true.
 This is useful if you wish to tint a number of DisplayObjects at the same time to the same color, such as if you are doing a fade-to-black effect.
 You could also apertureLock one of the children to prevent it from darkening to produce a spotlight effect.

 ## ApertureQuad
 In order to utilize ApertureSprite's color feature, it's children must implement IAperture.
 ApertureQuad extends Quad and implements IAperture, and thus can have its color changed by its parent ApertureSprite.
-Changing colors in this manner is very fast and efficient and does not require additional draw calls, although it is limited in that it can only reduce the color in a channel, much like how making the aperture in a camera smaller can only reduce the amount of light coming in.
+Changing colors in this manner is very fast and efficient and does not require additional draw calls, although it is limited in that it can only reduce the color in a channel, much like how reducing the aperture size in a camera can only reduce the amount of light coming in.
 If you wanted to increase the color in a channel, that would require the use of a color offset filter, which would need additional draw calls.
 The Starling Manual has an excellent [explanation of how this works.](https://manual.starling-framework.org/en/#_the_goal)

 ## ApertureTextFormat
 ApertureTextFormat extends TextFormat and can only be used with ApertureTextField.
 It adds 3 additional features.